Sjouke91/Webshop-frontend/PLAN.md

 x- Create component and attach to the router. x- Set up the store

-- Set up homepage and thunk action to GET products.
-- Render products with an `add to cart` button
+x- Set up homepage and thunk action to GET products. x- Render products with an `add to cart` button

 - Shopping cart logic in redux - add and remove products.
 (Goal 1). //[{}, {}, {}] => state.products || state.cart

 Cart, what shape do we set it up?